 In 2014, the producers created Yuletide Cinema, an indoor holiday adaption of the Street Food Cinema format, for the historical theater environment resurging in Downtown Los Angeles.

 In 2015, Street Food Cinema became the largest curated outdoor movie series in Los Angeles with over 50 events spanning 27 weeks in 11 different locations throughout the city.

 Technical production for Street Food Cinema is led by an experienced team of professionals with over 12 years of experience in outdoor movie entertainment.
-We provide the best outdoor movie production with high-definition DLP projection on a 50′ screen (image 40′ wide x 22.5′ high) with QSC speakers and subs to create a cinema quality experience.
+We provide the best outdoor movie production with high-definition DLP projection on a 50′ screen with QSC K12 speakers and subs to create a cinema quality experience.
 Equipment includes Christie 15k+ lumens DLP digital projector, Barco HD 20k 3 chip projector and DCP.
 Drive-in sound is via FM transmitter as well as QSC K12 speakers.
 Our most popular screen rentals are 50 feet: dual screens.